Oasiris/botw-cookbook/README.md

 ## Contributing

 This is intended to be a solo project to develop and show off my skills in ES6, React, and web development.
 For this reason, I'm currently not accepting contributions.

+## Other Notes

+This project was developed using VSCode.
+I highly recommend using the VSCode software when browsing and navigating this code.